software-foundations/learning-quarkus/projects/social/README.md

 - <code>ALT ENTER</code> to create field for Parameter
 - <code>CTRL + B</code> to show the method parameters
 - <code>ALT SHIFTB</code> to show move selected code

+# Advices

+- Delete must receive id in queryParam.
+Body and path Param are not allowed